Sector-F-Labs/reservoir/book/src/introduction.md

 ## Architecture Overview

-The system operates by intercepting API calls, performing context enrichment, and forwarding requests to the target LLM provider.
+The system operates by intercepting API calls, performing context enrichment, and forwarding requests to the target Language Model provider.
 All conversation data remains local to the deployment environment.

 ## Data Model